radian-software/selectrum/README.md

 Selectrum respects your custom keybindings, so if you've bound `next-line` to `M-*` for some reason, then pressing `M-*` will select the next candidate.
-If you don't like the standard Selectrum bindings, you can change them by customizing `selectrum-minibuffer-bindings`, and your changes will take effect right away.
+If you don't like the standard Selectrum bindings, you can change them in `selectrum-minibuffer-map`.

 The keybindings listed above are the *only* ones changed from standard editing bindings.
 So, for example: